 Extremes cause us to sit up and take notice.
 Why 50?
 And in this case we're looking at, why 12 oxen and 12 wagons?

 Twelve has significance.
 It was twelve men Jesus chose to carry on His work when He left this earth.
 We read of twelve men, and again of 24, double that number, worshiping God in Revelation.
 What are the twelve spoken of?
 Is it the twelve Apostles?
 How about the twenty four?
 Are they the Apostles and the leaders of the tribes of Israel?

 In the Book of Kings we read where Elijah was told by God to go to such 'n such a place and there he would find a young man by the name of Elisha.
 Elisha was plowing a field.
 So, what's so strange about a man plowing a field?
 Nothing whatever.
-However, how he was plowing that field is even more mysterious than the number of oxen that was used to pull the cart containing the Ark of the Covenant.
+However, how he was plowing that field is even more mysterious than the number of oxen that was used to pull the cart containing the Tabernacle.
 Elisha had twelve yoke of oxen attached to his little plow (1Kings 19:19).
 Twelve yoke of oxen!
 A yoke is made up of two, a pair, which is what the word yoke means.
 When a man and woman gets married, they are considered yoked together.
 They become a team, forced to go in the same direction and work together toward the same goal.
 Jesus said we're to take on His yoke, that is, to become one with Him (as in marriage) in His efforts to do the work of God.
 Jesus does not intend to go the direction we want to go, but we're to go with Him where He chooses.
 I think we know this.

 Elisha, we're told, "was with the twelfth."
 How is that significant?
 And what are we to learn about his being with the twelfth?